keanetay624/gds-assignment/README.md

    http-server ./dist/gds-fe
    ```
 3. Open a web browser of choice, and access the url to the local web server.
+4. Open EmployeeController.java, and update the origins url for the url of the local web server.
-4. Select zh from the index-menu.
+5. Select zh from the index-menu.

 This will take you to the version of the application localized to Chinese language.
 To see the default version of the app in English, click on back, and select en-SG.